Charter School Use of School District FacilitiesInformation pertaining to charter school use of school district facilities.

 The following per-square-foot charge reporting requirements were established by 5 CCR Section 11969.7(e):

 - Each charter school that received facilities under EC Section 47614, shall report the per-square-foot charge paid in the current fiscal year, to the California Department of Education (CDE).

 - The CDE shall post the per-square foot charge on its publicly accessible website.

 - The CDE shall provide school districts the opportunity to provide additional information regarding the per-square-foot charge calculation.

-The data presented is collected annually on the Charter School Annual Update, however, the data may not include information about all charter schools in California utilizing school district facilities.
-It may be possible that some charter schools that accepted school district facilities did not complete the update, did not report the information, or did not report it correctly.
+The aforementioned is collected each spring by the Charter Schools Division via the Charter School Annual Information Update.
+However, information of all charter schools in California that are utilizing school district facilities may not be included; some charter schools that accepted school district facilities may not have completed the Charter School Annual Information Update, may not have reported their facility information, or may not have reported the information correctly.
 The CDE is unable to verify whether each district complied with the per-square-foot charge requirement, as described in the regulations.

 A charter school must notify the school district when it anticipates that it will have over-allocated space that could be used by the school district.
 Upon notification by a charter school that the charter school anticipates having over-allocated space, a school district may elect to use the space for school district programs.
 The school district must notify the charter school whether or not it intends to use the over-allocated space within 30 days of the notification by the charter school.
 If the school district notifies the charter school that it intends to use all or a portion of the over-allocated space, payments for over-allocated space and pro rata share payments shall be reduced accordingly beginning at the time of the school district notification to use the space.
 If the school district notifies the charter school that it does not intend to use the space, the charter school must continue to make payments for over-allocated space and pro rata share payments.
 The school district may, at its sole discretion, reduce the amounts owed by the charter school.